gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 ## Defining a chat function

 When working with `gr.ChatInterface()`, the first thing you should do is define your chat function.
-Your chat function should take two arguments: `message` and then `history` (the arguments can be named anything, but must be in this order).
+Your chat function should take two arguments: `message` and `history` (the arguments can be named anything, but must be in this order).

 - `message`: a `str` representing the user's input.
 - `history`: If you set type="messages" in gr.ChatInterface, the history will be a list of dictionaries with `role` and `content` keys.
 Please see the chatbot [docs](/docs/gradio/chatbot) for an in-depth explanation of the chatbot format.